1. Home

 Heat pumps are the most energy-efficient HVAC system for most homes.
 This is mainly because a heat pump moves heat in or out of your home to heat or cool it, rather than using a fuel source to generate heat.

-In heating mode, it’s basically the reverse.
-Refrigerant is evaporated in the outdoor coil, getting so cold that, even in winter temperatures, it takes heat out of the outdoor air.
-The refrigerant and a fan moves the heat inside.
+Heating mode is basically the reverse.
+Refrigerant in the outdoor coil gets so cold that, even in winter temperatures, it absorbs heat from the outdoor air.
+The refrigerant travels indoors where it releases the heat, warming your home.
 In heating mode, backup electric heat strips can speed up or supplement the process.

-Heat pumps are the most efficient HVAC option.
-While electric resistance heaters reach 100% energy efficiency and other gas or electric heating systems can get close to 100%, a heat pump often has a COP (coefficient of performance) of 2.5-4.0.
-This means a heat pump supplies 250%-400% the heating or cooling output as the energy (electricity) used.
-A heat pump with a 4.0 COP outputs 4,000 watts of heat from 1,000 watts of electricity.
-Variable speed heat pumps and geothermal heat pumps can have 5.0 or higher COPs.
+While electric resistance heaters reach 100% energy efficiency and other gas or electric heating systems can get close to 100%, a heat pump can easily be 2.5 to 4 times as efficient.
+This means a heat pump supplies 250%-400% the heating or cooling output as the energy (electricity) it uses.
+Variable speed heat pumps and geothermal heat pumps can reach five times the efficiency.

-Electric furnaces use electricity and a bank of resistance coils to generate heat, basically a bigger version of what’s in a toaster or a hair dryer.
+Electric furnaces use electricity and a bank of resistance coils to generate heat, basically a bigger version of what’s in a space heater, toaster, or hair dryer.

 See how much you can save with a new HVAC system from Palmetto

-Electric baseboard heating uses an electric current passed through a coil or metal element, called a resistor, to generate heat.
+Electric baseboard heating, like an electric furnace, uses an electric current passed through a heating element to generate heat.
 It converts nearly 100% of the electrical energy into heat.
 Baseboard heating is installed low on walls and warms spaces with convection heating (i.e. the heat starts low, but rises naturally to heat the whole room).

-Electric baseboard heating may be a good option when you want heating only in certain spaces of your home, you need heating very rarely given your region or climate, or as a backup/emergency heat source supplementing another system like a heat pump.
+Electric baseboard heating may be a good option when you want heating only in certain spaces of your home, you need heating very rarely given your region or climate, or as a backup/emergency heat source to supplement another system like a heat pump.

 The main drawback or negative with electric baseboard heating is cost.
 While about 100% energy efficient, it’s using electricity to generate heat the entire time it’s on, so if you need heat consistently on for long periods, baseboard heating runs up energy consumption and bills.